harisboiii/Stack-Virtual-Machine/README.md

 Replace `<filename>` with the name of the file containing bytecode instructions.
 The virtual machine will read in the instructions, execute them, and print the result.

-## File Format

-The bytecode file should contain one instruction per line, with each instruction consisting of an opcode and zero or more operands.
-The format of the file is as follows:

-<opcode> <operand1> <operand2> ...

 The supported opcodes and operands are:

 - `push <value>`: Pushes a value onto the stack.